moleculerjs/moleculer/README-draft.md

 broker.start();
 ```

-In the individual files also you can create the Service instance.
-In this case you need to export a function.
+In the individual files also you can create the [Service](#service) instance.
+In this case you need to export a function, what returns the instance of [Service](#service).
 ```js
 // Export a function, what the `loadService` will be call with the instance of ServiceBroker module.exports = function(broker) {